When Is Hurricane Season

 After the Storm: Water Safety

 Treat tank water with caution after any hurricane.
+The Bermuda Weather Service issues post-storm advisories that include water safety guidance.
 Visible debris, unusual colour or smell, or known flooding are all reasons to test before drinking.
 Boiling handles biological contaminants but won't remove salt or chemical contamination — if you suspect surge reached your inlet, stop drinking and get the water tested.
 For cooking and washing, tank water is generally fine while you assess.

 How Tankrain BDA Tracks Storms